AbsaOSS/enceladus/_docs/2.0.0/usage/menas-quick-start.md

 {% include image.html name="usage/menas_new_schema.png" alt="Menas New Schema" %}

-Clicking on a Save button, Menas will validate the Name inputed and save the new object.
+Clicking on the _Save_ button, Menas will validate the _Name_ inputted and save the new object.

 {% include image.html name="usage/menas_newly_created_schema.png" alt="Menas Newly Created Schema" %}